Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: Formulas for topological pressure

 \

-$f\in \mathcal{G}_3$ if for any hyperbolic periodic orbit $O$ and any $\epsilon$, there exists a periodic orbit $O^{\prime}$ which is $\epsilon$-dense in $H(O)$ and whose collection of Lyapunov exponents is $\epsilon$-close to the Lyapunov exponents of $O$.
+Consider $\mathcal{G}_3$ the set of all diffeomorphisms $f$ such that for any hyperbolic periodic orbit $O$ of $f$ and any $\epsilon>0$, there exists a periodic orbit $O^{\prime}$ which is $\epsilon$-dense in $H(O)$ and whose collection of Lyapunov exponents is $\epsilon$-close to the Lyapunov exponents of $O$.
 Hyperbolic periodic points are dense in $H(O)$ by definition.
 We can then pick finitely many hyperbolic periodic points that are $\epsilon$-dense in $H(O)$.
 Then there is a horseshoe containing $O$ that is $\epsilon$-dense in $H(O)$.
 By Proposition \ref{p.control-exponents} we know that $\mathcal{G}_3$ is dense in $\mathcal{G}_2$.

 \